 auth_time

-The auth_time claim is useful to verify a recent authentication, since it shows the time of the last user login.
+The auth_time claim is useful to verify a recent authentication since it shows the time of the last user login.

-Validating the token
+Validating the ID Token

-Using the token
+Using the ID Token

 OAuth vs OpenID Connect and SSO